GurveerRaith/1800_202410_DTC11/README.md

 # ProcrastinHate

 ## 1. Project Description
-ProcrastinHate is an application to help users address their procrastination problem by providing an effective self-care wellness solution to make their time more valuable, by providing plenty of help resources to help users with their physical and mental health.
+ProcrastinHate is an application to help users address their procrastination problem by providing an effective self-care wellness solution to make their time more valuable, by providing plenty of helping resources to help users with their physical and mental health.

 ## 2. General Info
 What you can do in ProcrastinHate:<br>